Create an account sign-up-diamond

 Elbow Lake on the Elbow Lake Hike in Kananaskis, near Canmore

-The hike to Elbow Lake (4.3 km, 130 m, 1-2h) is a wonderful, family-friendly hike in the Highwood Area of Kananaskis.
+The Elbow Lake hike (4.3 km, 130 m, 1-2h) is a wonderful, family-friendly hike in the Highwood Area of Kananaskis.
 It’s also the perfect first backpack trip, as Elbow Lake is so close to the trailhead.
 We do this hike every year with our family.
 If you are in Calgary, the drive from the southern portion of Highway 40 makes this a wonderful day trip from Calgary, and one of the best easy hikes in Kananaskis.

 #3: West Wind Pass